 Our attitudes toward one another at the Lord’s Supper are a commentary on where we are spiritually.

-None of us should partake of the Lord’s Supper if we have it in for someone or if we have a superior attitude toward other believers.
-Otherwise, we just go through the motions of observing the Lord’s Supper.
-The church in order to be the church must be in the same harness pulling together for the cause of Christ.
+None of us should partake of the Lord’s Supper if we have it in for someone or have a superior attitude toward other believers.
+Otherwise, we go through the motions of observing the Lord’s Supper.
+The church, to be the church, must be in the same harness pulling together for the cause of Christ.